ares466/aws-notes/DYNAMODB.md

 Strongly consistent reads are always handled by the primary storage nodes.
 Replication to secondary storage nodes is usually completed within single milliseconds, but may take up to a second.

+## GSI

+When a DynamoDB global secondary index’s write throttles are sufficient enough to create throttled requests, the behavior is called **GSI back pressure**.

+Throttled requests result in `ProvisionedThroughputExceededException` errors in the AWS SDKs, generate `ThrottledRequests` metrics in CloudWatch, and appear as ’throttled write requests’ on the base table in the AWS console.

+When GSI back pressure occurs, all writes to the DynamoDB table are rejected until space in the buffer between the DynamoDB base table and GSI opens up, regardless of whether the new item is eligible for the back-pressured GSI.

 ## Best Practices

 ### High-Velocity Attributes